eunice-hong/garden/content/notes/digital-garden.md

 # Why Digital Garden?

-I'd like to call the general blogging as a _retail_, which exists to seek profit.
+I'd like to compare general blogging to retail, which exists to seek profit.
+Digital gardens, on the other hand, offer a different approach.
-Digital garden

-## Escape from obsession with the fresh idea.
+## Escape from the Obsession with Fresh Ideas

-Timestamps of articles in home feels like an expiration date.
+Timestamps on articles in a blog can feel like expiration dates.
-It represents how much the post is fresh.
-At the same time, it's a timer to lazy managers like me which shows how long has this blog been abandoned.
+They indicate how fresh a post is and, at the same time, act as a reminder for lazy managers like me of how long the blog has been abandoned.

-On the other hand, the gardeners pave the roads for guests in Hyperlink driven.
+On the other hand, gardeners pave the roads for guests using hyperlinks.
-They build their own doors, and connect the writings by writing as their way.
-The paths can herd the visitors to a flower bed, an arboretum, or a storage abundant with the fruits without encountering smells from fertilizer.
+They build their own doors and connect writings in their own way.
+These paths can guide visitors to a flower bed, an arboretum, or a storage room abundant with fruits, without encountering the unpleasant smells of fertilizer.

-Retails must discard the products that has passed the date, of course, no matter what it's not that differ from the next one which has born a few days later.
-Roots of seeds, trees and a sweetly scented flowers are always welcomed to grow, as they are the family member of the garden.
+Retailers must discard products that have passed their expiration dates, even if they are not significantly different from those produced a few days later.
+However, the roots of seeds, trees, and sweetly scented flowers are always welcomed to grow, as they are members of the garden family.

-## Escape from obsession with perfectionism.
+## Escape from the Obsession with Perfectionism

-To consider a writing is in a steps of plants growth free us from the [_perfectionism_](perfectionism.md).
+Considering writing as part of a plant's growth cycle frees us from [_perfectionism_](perfectionism.md).

-Running a blog, it's hard to ignore the rules of search engine, which impose to categorize the articles, care about legibility to the robots, and stay tuned for the trends to drift the contents on their "sacred algorithm."
+Running a blog, it's hard to ignore the rules of search engines, which impose categorizing articles, ensuring legibility for robots, and staying tuned to trends to align with their "sacred algorithm."
-The dogmatic mediators grade web pages according to their law, and treat the rebels as a loser.
-It's understandable that random customers judging the websites by the grades because they are just a tourist just got off from the cruises called Google, Bing, or etc.
+These dogmatic mediators grade web pages according to their laws and treat rebels as losers.
+It's understandable that random customers judge websites by these grades because they are just tourists who have just gotten off cruises called Google, Bing, etc.

-Nobody blames on a tiny flower blooming inside the greenwoods.
-Even though the smell of manure reeks aloud, it's hard to imagine visitors boo on the garden as failure.
-The majority of the topic they care must be like "What kind of seeds have been planted?", "How long they've been here", or "Can the seeds bear some eatable fruits?".
+Nobody blames a tiny flower blooming inside the greenwoods.
+Even though the smell of manure may reek, it's hard to imagine visitors booing the garden as a failure.
+The majority of their concerns are likely, "What kind of seeds have been planted?", "How long have they been here?", or "Can the seeds bear edible fruits?".

-The gift to manage evergreen blogs not allowed to everybody.
+The gift of managing evergreen blogs is not granted to everyone.
-Fortunately, planting an apple seed left from a dessert time is absolutely fine as long as we have a space for it.
+Fortunately, planting an apple seed left from dessert time is absolutely fine as long as we have space for it.
-In other words, to define ourselves as a `gardener` liberate us from the system of digital capitalism.
+In other words, defining ourselves as `gardeners` liberates us from the system of digital capitalism.

 <!-- ## Expose the flow of ideas.